isographlabs/isograph/docs-website/docs/backlog.md

 - Statically prune inaccessible branches
 - TypeScript errors in emitted artifacts
 - Better repr. of nullable types in compiler
-- Babel integration for iso literal values
-- Typescript integration for type inference of iso literals
 - Parallelize artifact gen
 - Rationalize WithSpan vs WithLocation
-- Display multiple errors, parse etc. in parallel
-- Do not look in artifact_directory, if project_root contains artifact_directory
 - Can we make the babel transform export the iso literal if no export is found??
 Probably!
   - What about unit tests?
 Should they be able to import these?
 Maybe?
 But probably only through Isograph, right?
 - SWC plugin